Cold (band): COLD:LIVE and departure of Jeremy Marshall (2012–2016)

-Line-up changes and The Things We Can't Stop and upcoming seventh studio album (2016–present)
+Line-up changes and The Things We Can't Stop (2016–2020)

 On March 13, 2015, it was announced that Cold signed the deal with Napalm Records to release a new album and play a worldwide tour in 2016.
 According to a post on Cold's Facebook page on July 8, 2016, Terry Balsamo has returned to the band, and that they would begin recording their next album in August 2016.

 On January 1, 2017, Nick Coyle (former singer of Lifer, myDownfall and The Drama Club) announced that he joined Cold as their new guitar player.
 It was later confirmed by the band.
 On January 11, 2017, Cold entered the studio to record their new album.

 On January 14, 2018, vocalist Scooter Ward posted an update via the band's Facebook page that the new album has undergone the final stages of production and they will announce the album title, artwork and release date by next month.
 He also announced new members Ethan York and Jonny Nova to round out the new lineup.
 Terry Balsamo and Sam McCandless would not be a part of the new album or tour, instead electing to pursue other commitments.
 McCandless was working on his new project The Cocky Bitches, along with his comic book ventures.

 On June 27, 2019, Cold announced that The Things We Can't Stop, their first album in eight years, would be released on September 13, 2019.
 The band later started their "Broken Human Tour" to promote the album.
 During the tour, McCandless returned to the band taking over York's position and later re-joined the band full-time.
 The band also released music videos for "Without You" on September 18, 2019, followed by "Run" on December 19, 2019, and "Quiet Now" on April 1, 2020.
 The band later announced "A Different Kind of Tour" concerts in 2020 but was postponed due to the impact of the COVID-19 pandemic.
-The band would return to touring a year later, beginning in the fall of 2021.
-McCandless did not participate in the tour as he focused on his other ventures.
-Tony Kruszka would later join as their drummer in September 2021.